 People store a lot of very important information in their phones.
-It is difficult to be sure that you have protected this information well enough, in case something happens to your phone.
+In case something happens to your phone, you want to be sure that you have protected this information well enough, .
+We need to know what iCloud backup contains?

-There are two iCloud backup facilities built into iOS.
-First, is iCloud backup for your content.
-In this system, you identify which types of information you want to be backed up in iCloud.
+iOS has two backup facilities built in.
+First, is iCloud for your content.
+You identify which types of information you want to be backed up in iCloud.
 The information you save this way is available for synching across all of your devices.
 Many people back up their contacts, calendars, and photos this way.

 The other way is to use iCloud Backup to back up the whole phone.
-This method includes the apps and set up of your iPhone so that you could completely recreate it if it is lost.
+This method includes the apps and set up of your iPhone so you can completely recreate it if it is lost.